gitpan/Ogre/README.txt

-Perl-Ogre version 0.21
+Perl-Ogre version 0.22
 ======================

 This is a Perl binding for OGRE, Object-Oriented Graphics Rendering Engine, a C++ library found at http://www.ogre3d.org/ .

-The wrapping is currently *very* minimal, just enough to be able to run the examples in the 'examples' directory (see examples/README.txt).
+The wrapping is currently incomplete, but we're now able to run "Basic Tutorial 5" in Perl (see examples/README.txt).

-There is also no documentation yet, which is no doubt frustrating.
+There is no documentation yet, which is no doubt frustrating.

 DEPENDENCIES